3lvia/core-github-actions-runner/README.md

 ## Development

-We use trunk-based development, and two environments `prod` and `dev`.
+We use trunk-based development and two environments `prod` and `dev`.
 Any pull request to the `trunk` branch will generate and push an image to the `dev` environment.
 After merging to the `trunk` branch, the image will be pushed to the `prod` environment.
 Any new runners created by [Actions Orchestrator](https://github.com/3lvia/core/tree/trunk/src/actions-orchestrator) in `dev` will use the `dev` image, and the same for `prod`.